Search

 mineshpandya@hka.com

-Historically, construction has not been high on the list of targeted industries by attackers, who have typically chosen industries such as financial, government and healthcare, where financial rewards–from sensitive and personal data rich firms–are more lucrative.
-In recent years, we have seen a step change with several high-profile successful cyber-attacks within the construction industry causing delays, business disruption, financial impact and reputational damage.
+Historically, construction has not been high on the list of targeted industries by cyber attackers, who have typically chosen other industries which are more financially lucrative.
+However, in recent years, we have seen a step change, with several high-profile successful cyber-attacks within the construction industry causing delays, business disruption, financial impact and reputational damage.

 Investment by construction companies in cyber defences has typically lagged behind other industries.
-This is largely due to fewer mandatory regulations and guidance, and partly due to lack of compelling board level business cases to invest in cyber defences, when the chances of getting attacked were relatively low and therefore did not justify the return on investment.
+This is largely due to fewer mandatory regulations and guidance, and partly due to lack of compelling board level business cases to invest in cyber defences, when the chances of getting attacked were relatively low.

-Attackers now view construction as an easier target when compared to other industries as their cyber defences are not as mature, therefore the effort and cost on the attackers’ behalf to launch a successful cyber-attack is far reduced.
-Additionally, financial rewards for the attacker are becoming more lucrative as many construction firms embark on digitisation programmes and introduce new technology, for example Internet of Things (IoT), to monitor the real-time health and performance of their resources.
-These initiatives are rapidly increasing the firm’s digital footprint and therefore attack surface, giving the attacker more opportunity to launch cyber-attacks.
+Attackers now view construction as an easier target when compared to other industries as their cyber defences are not as mature.
+Therefore, the effort and cost on the attackers’ behalf to launch a successful cyber-attack is far reduced.
+Additionally, financial rewards for the attacker are becoming more lucrative as many construction firms embark on digitisation programmes and introduce new technology.
+This includes, for example, the Internet of Things (IoT), which monitors the real-time health and performance of their resources.
+These initiatives are rapidly increasing the firm’s digital footprint and consequently their attack surface, giving the attacker more opportunity to launch cyber-attacks.

 Here we will explore the top five common cyber-attacks faced by the construction industry, provide examples of real incidents that have occurred and discuss what we can do to reduce the risk of a successful cyber-attack.